Free home visits

 Because invisible hearing aids sit deep within the ear canal itself, it means that the receiver can almost directly interact with the eardrum, resulting in a much more natural sound profile.

-As invisible hearing aids sit within the ear canal, it means that the ear is left free to perform its natural function of channelling sound waves down towards the ear canal.
+As invisible hearing aids sit within the ear canal, the ear is left free to perform its natural function of channelling sound waves down towards the ear canal.

 This is especially advantageous because it means that the natural directionality of the sound can still be communicated to the inner ear, resulting in wearers being much more able to detect the directionality of sounds i.e. if someone is behind or to the side of you.